I strive to positively contribute to evolutionary progress in my generation in the most significant way I can.

 However, I don't see any other ways that we could destroy ourselves.
 Not nuclear material nor conventional war nor starvation.
 It would be only by microscopic viruses or nanites.

-I worked hard on PERMANENT from the early 1980s until around 2001.
+I worked hard on space settlement from the early 1980s until around 2001.
 Most of this work ended when I flat ran out of money and time in 1999, at the age of 40.
-I staggered along another 2 years on a very low level effort while starting on another business, and had to stop work on PERMANENT entirely around the end of 2001.
+I staggered along another 2 years on a very low level effort while starting on another business, and had to stop work on space settlement entirely for awhile around the end of 2001.

 I had decided that I must quit being a consultant and start a company which would hire employees and run mostly on its own, with me living on its proceeds.
-I should have done this long ago, but I was too busy alternating consulting with work on PERMANENT.
+I should have done this long ago, but I was too busy alternating consulting with work on space settlement.
 I needed to invest a few years of my life by focussing on setting up this company.
-As of 2007, when it looks like I've nearly achieved this, it's been about 8 years since I ran out of money, and 6 years since significant updates to PERMANENT.
+As of 2007, when it looks like I've nearly achieved this, it's been about 8 years since I ran out of money, and 6 years since significant updates to my website.

-I'm not to the point where I am making enough money to invest in PERMANENT again, but at least I'm starting to get some spare time to update it and start reaching out again.
+I still don't have the money to focus on space settlement nearly fulltime, but at least I'm starting to get some spare time to update it and start reaching out again.

 I've certainly learned a whole lot about running a company -- and an organization -- from setting up my two companied, hiring and training staff, and all the business and management that goes along with that.

-Second to PERMANENT, I would like to preserve as much life as possible from the planet.
+Second to space settlement, I would like to preserve as much life as possible from the planet.
 Over the past hundred years, our species with its newfound industrial technology, free enterprise economies, and population growth has been transforming this planet and wiping out multiple species every day.
-If it weren't for PERMANENT then I would be supporting environmentalists, but I think their influence will be limited.
+If it weren't for my work on space settlement, then I would be supporting environmentalists, but I think their influence will be limited.